Maharashtra State Road Transport Corporation

 The Maharashtra State Road Transport Corporation abbreviated as (MSRTC, or simply ST), is the state-run bus service of Maharashtra, India, which serves routes to towns and cities within Maharashtra as well as to its adjoining states.
 It also offers a facility for online booking of tickets for all buses.
 Recently from 21 May 2020, the Corporation started goods transportation, private bus body building, and private vehicle tyre remoulding.
-In the future, the Corporation plans to start petrol pumps for private vehicles all over the Maharashtra.
+In the future, the Corporation plans to start petrol pumps for private vehicles all over Maharashtra.

 History

 The Maharashtra State Road Transport Corporation was established by the State Government of Maharashtra as per the provision in Section 3 of RTC Act 1950.
 The MSRTC operates its services by the approved scheme of road transport published vide Notification MVA 3173/30303-XIIA dated 29 November 1973 in the official gazette.
 The area covered by the scheme is the entire area of the state of Maharashtra.
 The undertaking is operating stage and contract carriage services in the entire area of the state of Maharashtra except S.T. undertaking defined under Section 68 A (b) of M. V. Act and other exceptions published in the scheme.
 The first bus was flagged off from Pune to Ahmednagar in 1948.

 In the 1920s, various entrepreneurs started operations in the public transport sector.
 Till the Motor Vehicle Act came into being in 1939, there were no regulations monitoring their activities which resulted in arbitrary competition and unregulated fares.
 The implementation of the Act rectified matters to some extent.
 The individual operators were asked to form a union on defined routes in a particular area.
 This also proved to be beneficial for travellers as some sort of schedule set in; with a time table, designated pick-up points, conductors, and fixed ticket prices.
 This was the state of affairs till 1948, when the then Bombay State Government, with the late Morarji Desai as the home minister, started its own state road transport service, called State Transport Bombay.
 And, with this, the first blue and silver-topped bus took off from Pune to Ahmednagar.